 Key takeaways

-- Integrated platforms enhance environmental intelligence: systems like monday work management centralize data, automate monitoring, and connect insights directly to execution for faster, coordinated responses.
+- Integrated platforms enhance environmental intelligence: Unified solutions such as monday work management centralize data, automate monitoring, and connect insights directly to execution for faster, coordinated responses.

 | Feature | Controllable internal factors | Uncontrollable external forces |